In this section, we will study atmospheric humidity, types of rainfall, and distribution of rainfall.

 - The relative humidity is high but not as high as that in the equation

 The potential Rainfall of a given region is directly proportional to the moisture content of the air.
 Since the moisture content of air is high in the equatorial regions, its potential rainfall is high and at the poles since the moisture content of air is low, its potential rainfall is low.

-For constant temperature, we have dry air to be denser than moist air for a constant volume because of the rise of hot and humid air is therefore determined by its temperature and vapor content.
+For constant temperature, we have dry air to be denser than moist air for a constant volume because the rise of hot and humid air is therefore determined by its temperature and vapor content.

 Cloud Formation & Rainfall